Holiday rentals in Corralejo

 The in-town beaches are lined with bars and restaurants, with the extensive sweep of the Playa de Viejo Corralejo offering plenty of space for families and sun worshippers alike.
 Towards the south end of the town, the beaches that emerge from the area’s famous sand dunes stretch away for miles, while to the north is the highly photogenic Playa El Hierro, nicknamed Popcorn Beach for the nuggets of calcareous algae that make up its shores.

-When is the best time to stay in a vacation rental in Corralejo?
+The best time to stay in a holiday rental in Corralejo

 Spring and autumn are the quietest seasons in Corralejo, but thanks to the subtropical climate of the Canary Islands, temperatures remain balmy here year round.
 There are some colourful local festivals in autumn, including the religious pilgrimage of the Fiestas del Carmen in late September.
 Temperatures spike between June and August, and another busy period is between December and January, when Europeans flock here for its winter warmth.
 There’s also the draw of February’s Carnival, which includes masked parades and processions and plenty of music and dancing.
 February is also the month that La Oliva―the region to which Corralejo belongs, named after the wild olive trees that sweep across its plains―celebrates its patron saint, Nuestra Señora de la Candelaria.